dawidbil/type-with-songs/README.md

 #### TODO

+* add pytest and do lots of tests
 * scoreboard on top of the screen with information: hits/misses, time left
 * add support for lowercase/uppercase and symbols that need shift modifier
 * add music in background